rstafford/HOL5314/GETTING-STARTED.md

    $ cd HOL5314
    ```

-4. Follow the instructions in the file `README.md` to complete your LAB.
+4. Follow the instructions in the file [README.md](README.md) to complete your LAB.

+   > Note: Please open this using FireFox: [https://github.com/rstafford/HOL5314](https://github.com/rstafford/HOL5314).
+                                                                                           >